 Dave won the 1983 World Championship and brought home an Olympic gold medal for the 1984 Games.
 Mark won his Olympic gold the same year, 1984, and the World Championships in 1985 and 1987.
 He retired from wrestling after placing sixth in the 1988 Olympic Games.

-Eventually, Mark left Foxcatcher, and in 1991, Mark Schultz began working as BYU's assistant wrestling coach and became a convert to the LDS Church.
+Eventually, Mark left Foxcatcher, and in 1991, Mark Schultz began working as BYU's assistant wrestling coach where he became a convert to the LDS Church.

-Then, suddenly, while training for a second Olympic bid in 1996, Dave Schultz was murdered by John E. Du Pont in his home at Foxcatcher Farm, dying in his wife's arms.
+Then, suddenly, while training for a second Olympic bid in 1996, Dave Schultz was shot three times by John E. du Pont in his home at Foxcatcher Farm, dying in his wife's arms.
 Mark had suddenly lost “his best friend . . . and life-support system," Nancy Schultz told The Guardian.